World Cultural Council

 As this is an international prize, the University may engage the Global Excellence Initiative to coordinate external review of nominations.

-If your nomination will be submitted by a different nominee, and therefore does not require the Vice-President's endorsement, please submit a complete nomination and OR-5 to firstname.lastname@example.org by the external deadline.
+If your nomination will be submitted by a different nominee, and therefore does not require the Vice-President's endorsement, please submit OR-5 to firstname.lastname@example.org and complete the application by the external deadline.